bbc6502/xclean/README.md

 ## Archiving duplicates

-Specify --archive to archive the duplicate files to another location.
+Specify --archive-to to archive the duplicate files to another location.

+## Archiving new files

+Specify --archive-new to archive any new files to another location.

 ## Trashing duplicates